* This is the Professional Version. *

 Chromosomal abnormalities are most often fatal to the fetus.
 However, chromosomal mosaicism occurs in some embryos, resulting in some chromosomally normal cells, which can allow offspring to be born alive.
 Chromosomal mosaicism can be detected with prenatal genetic testing, particularly chorionic villus sampling.

 Abnormal numbers of autosomes usually result in severe abnormalities.
 For example, extra autosomes typically cause abnormalities such as Down syndrome and other severe syndromes or can be fatal to the fetus.
 Absence of an autosome is generally fatal to the fetus.
-Chromosomal abnormalities (see page Chromosomal Anomalies) can usually be diagnosed before birth.
+Chromosomal abnormalities (see Chromosome and Gene Anomalies) can usually be diagnosed before birth.

 Uniparental disomy occurs when both chromosomes have been inherited from only one parent.
 It is very rare and is thought to involve trisomy rescue; ie, the zygote started off as a trisomy (having 3 instead of 2 of a particular chromosome) and one of the 3 was lost, a process that leads to uniparental disomy when the 2 chromosomes that remain are from the same parent (in about one third of cases).
 Uniparental disomy may cause abnormal phenotypes and inheritance patterns.
 For example, if duplicates of the same chromosome (isodisomy) are present and carry an abnormal allele for an autosomal recessive disorder, affected people can have an autosomal recessive disorder even though only one parent is a carrier.
 Uniparental disomy can result in an imprinting disorder when the disomic chromosome results in the loss of appropriate expression of a critically imprinted region (eg, Prader-Willi syndrome may result from maternal isodisomy of chromosome 15).